jurdendurden/Mudra/README.md

 # Mudra MUD

-A web-based Multi-User Dungeon (MUD) built with Flask and vanilla JavaScript, featuring a classless progression system based on attributes, skills, and detailed item crafting/disassembly mechanics.
+A web-based Multi-User Dungeon (MUD) built with Flask and vanilla JavaScript, featuring a classless/levelless progression system based on attributes, skills, and detailed item crafting/disassembly mechanics.

 ## Features